Locally Valid and Discriminative Prediction Intervals for Deep Learning Models: Method: Locally Valid Disciminative Prediction Intervals ( )

 Here $d(\cdot, \cdot)$ is a Mahalanobis distance parameterized by a positive-semidefinite matrix $\mathbf{W} \succeq 0$, which is learned.
 To avoid solving an expensive semi-definite program, instead of working with $\mathbf{W}$ directly, we work with a low-rank matrix $\mathbf{A}\in\mathbb{R}^{h\times k}$ such that $\mathbf{W} = \mathbf{A}^T \mathbf{A}$, yielding the following equivalent distance formulation: This parameterization of $K$ is similar to that in \cite{pmlr-v2-weinberger07a}.
 Finally, to train $K$, we minimize the MSE loss.

-\textbf{Residual Collection}: In this step, we take the trained embedding function and kernel, denoted as $K_\embedder$ for simplicity, and apply it on $\validationset$. $\forall i\in[m]$, we compute the absolute residual
+\textbf{Residual Collection}: In this step, we take the trained embedding function and kernel, denoted as $K_\embedder$ for simplicity, and apply it on $\validationset$. $\forall i\in[m]$, we compute and collect the absolute residual,

+the distribution of which is used for PI construction.
 It is important to remark that $\hat{y}$ does not have to be $\hat{y}^{KR}$.
 The main purpose of the previous step is to train the $K$, and $\hat{y}$ could still be obtained through the original DNN $\hat{y} = \hat{\mu}^{NN}(x)$, or \textit{any} estimator not trained on $\validationset$.
 As a result, the accuracy can only improve (if $\hat{y}^{KR}$ turns out to be a better mean estimator)\footnote{As will be shown in the Appendix, $\hat{y}^{KR}$ is often preferable because of the distance information it encodes.}.